Which is the best way to putt, in or out?

 The reason for this effect is that a significant amount of energy is lost from a putt’s speed when the ball hits a fiberglass flagstick.
 The speed-loss enables gravity to pull the slower moving ball down into the hole more often.
 Even though balls have changed since my testing, holes and flagsticks have not, and the “energy-loss” effect will still win the day.

-Thanks to a rules change by the USGA, golfers now have three options when putting: Remove the pin completely, have someone tend the pin, or leave the pin in and unattended.
+Thanks to a rules change by the USGA, golfers can either remove the pin completely, have someone tend the pin, or leave the pin in and unattended.
 If your putt hits the pin in the third scenario, there’s no penalty (formerly two strokes or loss of hole).

 It’s a major change in the name of speeding up play.